Leffe Logo

 Leffe Logo 1929

-The logo contains an image of the ancient Leffe Abbey, stylized as a stained glass painting.
-The main difference with this variant is the simplified design of the trees, which look like dark green triangles.
+The logo features an image of the ancient Leffe Abbey, stylized as a stained-glass painting.
+The main difference from this variant is the simplified tree design, which appears as dark green triangles.
 There are three dormer windows on the main building and two on the side tower.
 The sky behind the building is blue, with a white gradient towards the center.
-The drawing consists of many fragments, separated by black lines and similar to the parts of a mosaic.
+The drawing consists of many fragments, separated by black lines and resembling the pieces of a mosaic.
 It is placed in a brown frame as a heraldic shield.
 And below is the name of the beer brand.

 1952 – 2013